wix/stylable/packages/stylable.io/docs/references/custom-selectors.md

 Aliasing multiple selectors in a `custom selector` may generate lots of CSS that could affect performance.

-For example, when you import the `Comp` stylesheet (the selector described in the previous example) into another stylesheet, in the ouput the selector is split for each override.
+For example, when you import the `Comp` stylesheet (the selector described in the previous example) into another stylesheet, in the output the selector is split for each override.

 ```css
 /* CSS */